MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Demos/DEMO_00_pre_demo_setup.md

 ### Network security group

-Here you will create a network security group but will not associate any interface to it nor create any rules.
+Check that an NSG has already been created.
+If the NSG has not been created set it up now, but do not associate any interface to it nor create any rules.
 Those steps will be done as part of the NSG demo.

 1. In the blue search bar on the top of the page, enter **Network security groups** groups.
 From the results, select **Network security groups** (do not select Network security groups classic).